Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range

-Further examination reveals that these two clusters correspond to PMTs located around the muon entry point in the upper hemisphere and those around the muon exit point in the lower hemisphere.
+Further analysis shows that these two clusters correspond to PMTs located around the muon entry point in the upper hemisphere and those around the muon exit point in the lower hemisphere.
 This observation is consistent with the expectation that PMTs near the muon exit point receive photoelectrons with relatively later arrival times, making their reconstructed charge more susceptible to incomplete baseline recovery.
-Additionally, we further compare these results with those obtained using an extended sampling window of 2000~ns (subfigures (a2) and (b2) in Fig.~\ref{fig:ratio_vs_trueCharge_2000ns_comparison}).
-It is evident that, in cases where the PMT waveform exhibits large undershoot, appropriately extending the sampling window can effectively mitigate the impact of incomplete baseline recovery on waveform reconstruction.
-Within 1000~PEs, the reconstructed charge demonstrates stable performance, with residual non-linearity below 1\%.
-It should be noted that practical applications may involve more complex scenarios.
-On one hand, an excessively long sampling window increases the data volume; on the other hand, the actual baseline behavior may be influenced by additional factors such as PMT afterpulse and electronic stability.
-In such cases, dynamic baseline correction or extrapolation of the waveform tail during offline analysis may be more feasible solutions.